Ministry of Defence, Singapore Singapore Government

 As a rule of thumb, use past tense to describe your experimental work and results.
 Use present tense for other writings of hypotheses, theories, facts and other general truths.

-Technical Terms & Jargons
+Technical Terms & Jargon

 Instead of amorphous, use shapeless